The Number One HR Solution on Salesforce

 • High-quality candidates are typically available in the job market for only ten days before hiring.55

-• A significant 55% of job seekers abandon their job applications after encountering negative online reviews, while only 45% of employers actively monitor or address such reviews.62
+• A significant 55% of job seekers abandon their job applications after encountering negative online reviews.62

 • Half (50%) of all candidates expressed that they would not consider working for a company with a poor reputation, even if the compensation offered was substantial.36